EFI is a programme of the International Trade Centre, a joint agency of the United Nations and the World Trade Organization.

 You can explore all of our brands impact assessment reports by clicking here.

-We showcase the creativity and talent of African Designers, as well as encouraging manufacturing with African artisans, and supporting the development of export capacities.
+With the aim of showcase the creativity and talent of African Designers, as well as encouraging manufacturing with African artisans, and supporting the development of export capacities.

 The Design Mentorship programme has helped to put Africa on the global fashion map, through exhibiting African design at top industry events, and mentoring and guidance from industry experts.